 HP Laptop Running Slow?
 Here’re 4 Quick Methods to Tune it up

-Over time, your laptop gets clogged up with junk files, unused applications, and other system issues.
-It will perform slowly eventually.
-But, if that happens too soon, especially when your HP Pavilion is still brand new — then, something is wrong out there.
+Over time, your laptop can get clogged up with junk files, unused applications, and other system issues.
+Thus it will run slowly eventually.
+But, if that happens too soon, especially when your HP laptop is almost brand new — then, there's got something wrong.

-In this article, I'll show you a few quick, effective ways to speed up your HP.
+In this article, I'll show you a few quick and effective ways to speed up your HP laptop (Pavilion or other series).
 But first, let's dive into the causes first.

 Why is my HP laptop so slow?

-The causes for a slow HP laptop can vary, but they should fall into these four categories:
+Causes of a slow HP laptop vary, but they all fall into these four categories:

 - Hardware issues: not enough RAM, disk running out of space, etc.

-- Software issues: malware/adware infection, Windows system errors, software registry issues, web browser junks, etc.
+- Software issues: malware/adware infection, Windows system errors, third-party software problems, etc.

 1. Check viruses, malware, or adware

-Viruses or malware can cause a number of problems besides slowing down your HP, for example, collecting information about you, compromising security, causing data loss, etc. To detect such viruses or malware, run a full scan with BitDefender — the best antivirus program in the world.
+Viruses or malware can cause a number of problems besides slowing down your HP, for example, collecting information, compromising security, causing data loss, etc. To find out whether your HP laptop has viruses or malware, run a full scan with BitDefender — the best antivirus program in the world as of 2017 (source).

-Adware, on the other hand, does less harm to your HP system, but it would drag down the performance especially when you are surfing on the Internet using a web browser.
-Adware is a type of software that injects flash ads without your knowledge or redirects search queries to some spammy advertising websites.
-To check and remove such Adware, you can use SpyHunter.
+Adware, on the other hand, does less harm to a computer, but it would drag down the performance especially when you surf the Internet using a web browser.
+Adware is a type of software that injects flash ads (without your knowledge) or redirects search queries to some spammy advertising websites.
+To check and remove Adware, you can use SpyHunter.

 2. Clean up your HP hard drive

-Lack of free disk space is often the culprit of slow issues if you are using an old HP laptop.
-That's why all PC experts suggest us to organize and clean up our PC hard drives on a regular basis.
+Running out of disk space is often the culprit of many computer issues, including slow performance.
+Emptying disk space will speed up computers (source).
+That's why PC experts suggest us organize and clean up our hard drives on a regular basis.

-While you can do this manually by transferring large files, uninstalling applications, etc.; I'd prefer to use CleanMyPC — a super efficient software that handles all the tasks for you.
-Like it's name indicates, it finds all types of useless or junk files, and you can clean them all with a click, time saving!
+While you can do this manually by transferring large files, uninstalling applications, etc.; We recommend you to use CleanMyPC — a super efficient software that handles all kinds of PC cleaning tasks.
+Like its name indicates, it's able to find system junk, unnecessary files, and you can clean them all with one click, time saving.

 3. Diagnose Windows system, software issues

-First off, get rid of those bloatware (pre-installed applications on your HP) or processes that slow down Windows startups; having too many apps running when Windows boots is bad.
-Learn what bloatware is and how to remove them from this ComputerWorld article.
+First off, get rid of those bloatware (pre-installed applications on your HP) and processes that often slow down Windows startup; having too many apps running when your PC starts is a bad idea.
+Learn what bloatware is and how to remove it via this ComputerWorld article.

 Next, run RegCure Pro to scan and fix all found Windows registry errors.
-It helps speed up your HP laptop and keep things running smoothly.
+It helps speed up your HP laptop and keep your system running smoothly.

-Also, don't forget to stay all software up-to-date, this will solve application keeping freezing problems.
-Updating can be annoying, and it's easy to simply click "remind me later" to avoid it, but it's by no means a smart decision.
-To solve that, you can enable auto updates by going to My Computer > Properties > Automatic Updates to set it up.
+Also, don't forget to update third-party software installed on your HP and keep them up-to-date, this helps solve the annoying application keeps freezing issue.
+Updating is often ignored by simply clicking "remind me later," but it's by no means a smart decision.
+To fix that, you can enable auto updates by going to My Computer > Properties > Automatic Updates and set it up there.

 4. Upgrade your HP laptop hardware

 Yes, this is a no-brainer method, but it works amazingly to boost HP laptop performance.
-Consider adding more memory if you often run large programs, and replacing your current laptop HDD (hard disk drive) with a new SSD (solid state drive) if your hard drive becomes dated or faulty.
+Consider adding more memory if you often run large programs for example photo/video editing.
+You can also consider replacing your laptop internal hard drive (if it is) with a new SSD (solid state drive).

 Pro tip: watch this video before you start to uncover your laptop mainframe.

 - Adjust your using behaviors.
-Do not multitask — close other applications when you intend to run a new one.
-While you are browsing the Internet, close tabs and windows you don't view.
+Don't multitask — close other applications when you want to launch a new one.
+While you are browsing the Internet, close tabs and windows you don't need.

-- Also, most HP laptops are not designed for gaming, if you are really into games, try play on a desktop PC with more advanced hardware configurations.
+- Also, most HP laptops are not designed for gaming, if you are really into games, get a gaming laptop or desktop model that has more advanced hardware configurations.

 - Get a cooling pad/mat for your HP laptop.
-This is to avoid HP overheating issues, you can easily get a pad or mat for $20-30 bucks on Amazon.
+This helps avoid HP overheating issues, you can easily get a pad or mat for $20-30 bucks on Amazon.